computermacgyver/twitter-python/README.md

 In addition to printing out the text of tweets, streaming_simple.py also saves the results to output.json

-##Convert json to csv (json2tsv.py) -- Coming soon
+##Convert json to spreadsheet (data2spreadsheet.py)
 Twitter supplies tweets in JSON format.
 See the [Twitter documentation](https://dev.twitter.com/docs/platform-objects/tweets) for what fields are available.
 To create a spreadsheet of collected tweets, we can select certain fields and include these.
-This is what the json2csv.py file does.
+This is what the data2spreadsheet.py file does.
+Note that this file does not include every possible field in a tweet.
+You may wish to modify the file if you need to include a particular field that is not currently included.

 The following steps assume you've run either streaming_simple.py or streaming.py and have file(s) of tweets with one tweet per line.

 1. Open the terminal/console and go to the folder with the files
 2. Run the following (assuming output.json is name of the file with tweets)
 ```
-   python json2tsv.py output.json
+   python data2spreadsheet.py output.json
 ```
-3. This will produce output.tsv which can be opened in OpenOffice Calc, Excel, etc. If prompted select that columns (fields) are separated with a tab character.
+3. This will produce ``output/output_1234.tsv``,  where 1234 is the unix timestamp when the file was created (this is the number of seconds since January 1, 1970).
+The file can be opened in LibreOffice Calc, Excel, etc. If prompted select that columns (fields) are separated with a tab character.

 ##Production (streaming.py)
 streaming.py is a more production ready file.
 It does not print tweets as they are recieved, but simply stores them to a files with the name of the day they are recieved on.
 It starts a new file at midnight every day.
 It also has additional error checking / recovery code.